MetabolicEngineeringGroupCBMA/pydna_template/README.md

 ## How to use this repository

-This repository was made to facilitate reproducing Jupyter notebooks online as a GitHub repository.
+This repository was made to facilitate reproducing Jupyter notebooks online in a GitHub repository.

 1. Create a GitHub account if you do not already have one
 2. Click on the ![button](references/button.png) at the top of this screen to make you own copy